 Then it was time for the part of the cruise on Loch Ness that everyone was waiting for.
 Our guide asked if anyone wanted to get video of Nessie.
 Of course, I was curious and raised my hand.
 Russell and I followed the guide as he helped us get our Nessie video.
 Take a look and let me know what you think!?

-We had a really fun and educational day in Loch Ness visiting the Loch Ness Exhibition Centre and cruising with Cruise Loch Ness.
+We had a fun and educational day in Loch Ness visiting the Loch Ness Exhibition Centre and exploring with Cruise Loch Ness.
 Our tour guide kept us entertained!
-We also visited Urquhart Castle (more on that in a later post).
+We also visited Urquhart Castle.
 There are plenty of things to do in the Scottish Highlands.

-It is a really beautiful area and the story of Nessie is definitely intriguing.
+It is a beautiful area and the story of Nessie is definitely intriguing.
+You definitely need to do one of the Loch Ness boat trips and search for yourself.
 Have you visited Loch Ness or had any usual sightings?
 What are your thoughts on Nessie?

 Expert Tips for Your Loch Ness Trip